Connects: Victoria to Part Hardy, BC

 Map (1 detailed pdf file available): Vancouver Island Highway

 Alaska-bound travelers taking BC Ferries Inside Passage service from Port Hardy to Prince Rupert must drive to the northeast coast of Vancouver Island.
-Prince Rupert, at the west end of the Yellowhead Highway, is the departure point for Alaska State Ferries sailing the Inside Passage north.
+From Prince Rupert, Alaska-bound travelers can head east 150 miles on Yellowhead Highway 16 to junction with the Cassiar Highway north.
+Or check with Alaska State Ferries for Inside Passage sailings north from Prince Rupert.
 This itinerary may also be driven in reverse for return travelers, and makes an especially logical choice for motorists coming down the Cassiar Highway.

-Allow plenty of time for the drive.
-A world-renowned travel destination, Vancouver Island offers travelers many distractions, enough to keep them on the island for several days, so plan accordingly.
+Allow plenty of time for the drive up Vancouver Island.
+A world-renowned travel destination, the island offers travelers many distractions, enough to keep them busy for several days, so plan accordingly.

 Ferries from the mainland to south Vancouver Island (see map) land at Victoria via the BlackBall ferry from Port Angeles, WA; the Washington State Ferry to Sidney from Anacortes, WA; or BC Ferries via Swartz Bay (from Tsawwassen), Nanaimo/Duke Point (from Tsawwassen) and Nanaimo/Departure Bay (from Horseshoe Bay).
 Trans-Canada Highway 1 connects Victoria and Nanaimo, and Highway 19 connects Nanaimo with Port Hardy.